Careers • News • Contact us •

 Registering as a challenge candidate

-Anyone interested in taking on a Science POP challenge must first consult the eligibility criteria (see the 'Competition' section below) and then check the list of participating institutions, which will be published during the week of February 26, 2024, to see if their establishment will be organizing an in-house competition as part of the Science POP 2024 edition.
-Details of how to register (dates, information to provide such as profile picture, title and brief description of presentation, etc.) for the corresponding in-house competition will be sent to the student communities by the contact person of each participating institution.
+Anyone interested in taking on a Science POP challenge must first consult the eligibility criteria (see the 'Competition' section below) and then check the list of participating institutions, which will be published during the week of June 9, 2025 to see if their establishment will be organizing an in-house competition as part of the Science POP 2025-2026 edition.
+Details of how to register (dates, information to provide such as profile picture, title and brief description of presentation, etc.) for the corresponding in-house competition will be sent by the contact person of each participating institution.

 Preparing for an in-house competition

-Starting on April 1st, 2024, reference documents and training tools will be made available to all challenge candidates, in order to develop their communication skills and help them adjust their presentation to the expectations of their challenge.
-The Governance Committee will be holding facultative, monthly Q&A sessions on Zoom, starting in April, to answer candidates' questions about the expectations and particularities of each challenge (details coming soon).
+Reference documents and training tools for challenge candidates are already available on the Science POP website.
+These resources are there to help them develop their communication skills and adjust their presentation to the expectations of the challenge.
+The Governance Committee will be holding facultative, monthly Q&A sessions on Zoom, starting in August, 2025, to answer candidates' questions about the expectations and particularities of each challenge.
+The Zoom link to register and attend these meetings will be sent to the contact persons of each participating institution a few weeks before the start of the meetings.

 Preparing for the provincial final